paulin-crtn/ans-saa/README.md

 # 🪣 Simple Storage Service
-## Resource Policies & ACLs
+## Security & Policies

-S3 is private by default (only accessible by the account root user of the account which created it)
+S3 is private by default (only accessible by the account root user of the account which created it).

-Resouce policies (who can access that resource) and identity policies (what that identity can access) can be used:
+Policies can be used to allow access to buckets and objects:

-  - Identity policies are limited, because identity policies can only be attached to identities in **own** account
+- **Identity policies** (what that identity can access): limited because identity policies can only be attached to identities in **own** account
-  - Resource policies can ALLOW/DENY same or different account and anonymous principal
+- **Resource policies** (who can access that resource): can ALLOW/DENY same or different account and anonymous principal
+- **Access Control List**: limited and deprecated
+- **Block Public Access**: safeguard for public bucket

 ```json
 {